S3 method for class 'numeric'

 labels

 Character vector of value labels.
 If not NULL, categorize() will returns factors instead of numeric variables, with labels used for labelling the factor levels.
-Can also be "mean" or "median" for a factor with labels as the mean/median of each groups.
+Can also be "mean", "median", "range" or "observed" for a factor with labels as the mean/median, the requested range (even if not all values of that range are present in the data) or observed range (range of the actual recoded values) of each group.
+See 'Examples'.

 verbose